Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 This tweet will be the top-level message people see and share.<br />

 ```
-Slumlords exist because #LAHD refuses to define 'Significant Progress' with a measurable value.
+Slumlords exist because #LAHD refuses to define 'Significant Progress' with a measurable value

-Without it, they get unlimited time to pretend to fix things.
+Without it, they get unlimited time to pretend to fix things

 "Significant Progress" must be a percentage

 @lacontroller @PaulKrekorian @sergioperezLA
 🔗Below
 #TenantRights #LosAngeles